ericvc/Bayesian-NLME-Models/README.md

 of individual variation in observed movement behavior.

 Here, I fit the Stan model to the example data generated above.
-Again, we must first put our data into a list for Stan before running the model.
+Again, we must first put our data into a ‘list’ object for Stan before running the model.

 ``` r
 stan_data <- list(